Frequently Asked Questions

 What is GAFCON and what happened there?

 GAFCON, which stands for the Global Anglican Future Conference, was an initiative led by several Global South Primates that called for a conference of orthodox Anglicans in Jerusalem in June, 2008.
 While there, bishop, clergy and lay representatives discussed the crisis of faith in the Anglican Communion and a possible way forward.
 On the conference’s final day, the delegation of 1,400 ratified the Jerusalem Declaration.
 This document outlined principals of orthodox Anglicanism and also called for a Primatial Council to be formed of those Primates that agreed with the Jerusalem Declaration.
 The document also called for a new province in North America to be formed from the Common Cause Partnership.
-In 2013 and 2018 the second and third GAFCON events were held.
+In 2013 (Kenya), 2018 (Jerusalem), and 2023 (Rwanda), the second, third, and forth GAFCON events were held.
 GAFCON currently represents the vast majority of practicing Anglicans.

 What is meant by the “Global South”?